Semiflow selection and Markov selection theorems: Semiflow selection

 \subsection{A generalization}

 For applications to PDEs, it may be necessary to weaken somewhat assumptions of Theorem~\ref{thm:main} (see the Navier-Stokes example in Section~\ref{sec:NS}).
-What follows is not an ultimate, but a sufficient for our current purposes generalization.
+What follows are not ultimate, but are sufficient generalizations for our current purposes.